Skip to main content

 2.4 miles round-trip

-Begins from the Spruce Tree House trail, and continues below the edge of the plateau to a petroglyph panel, makes a climb to the top of the mesa and returns via the rim to the museum.
+This trail begins from the Spruce Tree House trail and continues below the edge of the plateau to a petroglyph panel, makes a climb to the top of the mesa and returns via the rim to the museum.
 This trail provides views of Spruce and Navajo Canyons and is the only trail in the park to view petroglyphs.
-Gate access to trail is only available when Spruce Tree House is open.
+Gate access to the trail is only available when Spruce Tree House is open.
 Please contact a ranger for times the gate is open.
 Trail guide available.
 Registration required.

 Spruce Canyon Trail